geodynamics/spatialdata/docs/user/spatialdb/uniformdb.md

 :::{tab-item} Python
 Python applications should use the Pyre framework for creating the `UniformDB`.
-We show how to do it programatically in Python for completeness.
+We show how to do it programmatically in Python for completeness.

 ```{code-block} python
 ---